mckinlde/clBot/README.md

 # clBot

+# 1. Background
 How to know a good deal when you see one?
 Look at a lot of them.

 You can read about why this is a bad idea [here](https://singlepaynews.com/feed/1431)

 But apparently I just can't help myself.

+# 2. Launching an ec2 from the aws web console
 First, I launch an ec2 instance.
 I use:
 - a new .pem file that is saved to my local machine's downloads folder
 - default security group for the VPC